DanielAdeyemi/Epicodus_Project7/README.md

 ___
 ## 🚩 *Description*:
 ### *Want to try some delicious pastry or have fresh bread in your house?
 Check our app to know all about it (we also have special offers right now)*
+##### *A console application for Pierre's Bakery.
+App displays greeting message with current prices and offers.
+After it prompts a user to input how many loaves of bread and pastries he/she wants to buy and displays final price.
+If you input negative number - it will be interpreted as 0.*

 ## 🔧 *Setup/Installation instructions:*